 - Phthalates from plastic

-- A small particulate matter which also include VOCs in the form of asbestos
+- A small particulate matter which also includes VOCs in the form of asbestos

 Damage Caused by Air Pollution